IIITLucknowSWEngg/CSITTeam013/Assignment2/Design.md

   - Auto scaling mechanisms automatically adjust the number of server instances based on the current demand, scaling up or down to accommodate traffic fluctuations.

 - **Data Storage and Databases:**
-  - Nova Digital utilizes various types of databases and data storage systems to manage user profiles, content metadata, viewing history, and other data.
+  - NOVA Digital utilizes various types of databases and data storage systems to manage user profiles, content metadata, viewing history, and other data.
   - Relational databases (e.g., MySQL, PostgreSQL) and NoSQL databases (e.g., Cassandra, Amazon DynamoDB) are used based on specific data requirements.
   - Data is often replicated across multiple data centers to ensure data availability, resilience, and disaster recovery.

 - **Monitoring and Logging:**
-  - Nova Digital incorporates robust monitoring and logging systems to track system performance, detect issues, and troubleshoot problems.
+  - NOVA Digital incorporates robust monitoring and logging systems to track system performance, detect issues, and troubleshoot problems.
   - Various monitoring tools and services are employed to collect metrics, log events, and generate alerts for timely response and system optimization.

-The deployment architecture of Nova Digital is designed to provide a seamless streaming experience, ensuring content availability, scalability, and performance across a diverse range of client devices.
+The deployment architecture of NOVA Digital is designed to provide a seamless streaming experience, ensuring content availability, scalability, and performance across a diverse range of client devices.
 It leverages CDNs, microservices, load balancing, auto scaling, and cloud infrastructure to deliver content efficiently and handle high user demands.

 ---